JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to avoid test failure when using resources?

 In some situations, added or changed files (e.g. XML DTDs provided by a plugin) are not refreshed in [](virtual_file_system.md).
-In such cases, simply delete <path>test-system/caches</path> in your [sandbox directory](ide_development_instance.md#the-development-instance-sandbox-directory) and try again.
+In such cases, delete the <path>test-system/caches</path> folder in your [sandbox directory](ide_development_instance.md#the-development-instance-sandbox-directory) and try again.

 ### How to enable DEBUG/TRACE logging?

 Provide JVM system properties `idea.log.debug.categories` or `idea.log.trace.categories` to specify logger category name, respectively.
-Multiple categories can be set using a comma separated value list.
+Multiple categories can be set using a comma-separated value list.

 **Sample** Set DEBUG level for categories `com.my.plugin.ui` and `com.my.plugin.backend`: